AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 The people of Sumiriku share belief in a polytheistic and animistic religion called Daidō (大道, 'The Great Way'), that states that the physical world is surrounded, joined, and tied together by spirits and their spiritual realm.
 Everyone and everything is created with some spiritual essence that exists alongside their physical being.
 This essence transcends form, identity, and even plane of existence; everything born to or formed by the world is alike in spirit.
 Some spirits can flow freely, while others may exist within people, objects, natural phenomena, landmarks, emotions, ideas, or worldly forces.

 <p style="text-indent: 1em"> When one of these spirits receives significant veneration, the spirit becomes a Kami (神, 'Deity' or 'Spirit'), a holy and blessed being.
 These Kami are only spiritual beings, but some are able to manifest for themselves a physical form, if they seek to have an audience with someone or to act in the physical world.
 The Kami are uncountable in their number and with infinite variation; people describe counting all of the Kami as "counting each grain of rice in a field", a saying for an impossible task.
 People will pray to and worship any number of Kami in their lifetime, whether through ritual at a shrine or within their day-to-day activity, and these worshipped Kami may be both of beings or places and of emotions or ideas.
-From the greatest Dragons and deities, to tiny saplings and drops of dew, to holy people, to even the spirits of passed nobles; If one is worthy of worship, they become Kami. </p>
+From the greatest dragons and deities, to tiny saplings and drops of dew, to holy people, to even the spirits of passed nobles; If one is worthy of worship, they become Kami. </p>

 ## Shrines and Prayer